ACW Members get ready for the Christmas Bazaar

 Open to everybody, the Outreach Committee is always delighted to welcome new members.
-We generally meet once a month, more frequently during a project.
+We meet at least quarterly and more frequently during a project.
 If this ministry appeals to you and you would like more information, please contact Paula Walker.

 St. Philip's Prayer Group

-Recently formed, this group of dedicated volunteers prays daily for the sick, the bereaved, and those in other personal difficulties.
+This dedicated group of volunteers prays daily for the sick, the bereaved, and those in other personal difficulties.
 Referrals are held in the strictest confidence within the group.
 Anyone may make a referral, but we ask that you provide an update on the status of the person every three to four weeks, or if a major change takes place.
 Referrals may be made by filling out the form found in the pews and placing it on the offering plate, or by contacting our priest, Rev Ada.